NeuroNexa/test/rl_sar/README.md

    The scripts accept an optional CAN interface argument (default `can0`) and stop the legacy `tita-bringup` service.
 Environment variables `TITATI_CAN_INTERFACE`, `TITATI_CAN_RX_INTERFACE`, `TITATI_CAN_TX_INTERFACE`, and `TITATI_CAN_ID_OFFSET` can be exported afterwards if a custom interface or ID layout is required.

-2. Build the CMake targets on the master Jetson:
+2. Build the CMake targets on the master Jetson (the hardware build now produces only the Titati binaries; Unitree, Lite3, and other robot targets have been removed):

 ```bash
 ./build.sh -m